-There are all types of toothaches.
+Toothaches – there are all types.
 Some are small issues that can be relieved by rinsing the mouth or flossing the teeth.
 Many, though, are indications that something bigger is going on within your tooth.
 When the pain doesn’t stop, you have a problem that requires expert dental care to correct it.
 Do not hesitate to reach out to Bethesda Family Dentistry, with offices located in Bethesda and North Bethesda.

 Causes of Toothaches